HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 All code is written in Python3, and we use Ros2-Interface to communicate with CoppeliaSim.

+## Pre-requisites
-Make sure to have these installed before using the code:
+Make sure to have these installed before using the main code:
 * NumPy
 * Pandas
 * ROS2